 Why Use Mediation-to-Arbitration? →

-There are a multitude of reasons why people leaving the mediation process prefer the arbitration route over going to court.
-Some examples are as follows – there is one reason (at the end) why people may prefer court to arbitration) :
+There are many reasons why people leaving the mediation process prefer the arbitration route over going to court:

 - Court: The court will deal with all the issues.